xod442/panix/README.md

 # panix - **P**alo **A**lto **N**etwork **I**nterface e**X**ecutor
-A flask framework for automatinf Palo Alto firewalls
+A flask framework for automating Palo Alto firewalls

 ## Setup
 You will need a fresh install of Ubuntu Mate **Desktop** not server.